-On average, tornadoes kill about 70 Americans each year, and injure another 1,500.
-According to NOAA statistics (at the time of this writing) the 2017 season has seen 367 confirmed tornadoes so far, with 24 deaths.
-Many of these tornadoes occurred in January (131), so the season got off to an early and active start.
+On average, tornadoes kill about 70 Americans each year and injure another 1,500.
+According to NOAA statistics, the 2018 season has seen 771 preliminary tornadoes so far, with 3 confirmed tornado deaths.
+Many of these tornadoes occurred in May and June so the season got off to an early and active start.

 While tornadoes can occur at any time of the year, the traditional period of peak activity is from March through early July.
 And while tornadoes can touch down just about anywhere in North America, they are most likely to occur in the area known as “Tornado Alley,” which runs roughly through the Central Plains from Texas to Nebraska.
 Within that area, Texas has the highest number of tornadoes, with an average of 124 each year.

 The Red Cross offers these important tornado preparedness tips:

 - During any storm, listen to local news or a weather radio to stay informed about tornado watches and warnings.
 Most cell phones now have severe weather alerts.

 - Know your community’s warning system.
 Communities have different ways of warning residents about tornadoes, with many having sirens intended for outdoor warning purposes.